elastic/terraform-provider-ec/docs/index.md

 * `endpoint` - (Optional) This is the target endpoint.
 It must be provided only when you use the Elastic Cloud provider with an ECE installation or ESS Private.

-* `apikey` - (Optional) This is the EC API Key.
+* `apikey` - (Optional) This is the Elastic Cloud API key.
 It is required with ESS, but it is also valid with ECE.
 It must be provided, but it can also be sourced from the `EC_API_KEY` environment variable.
   Conflicts with `username` and `password` authentication options.